 This Split Pea Soup with Pork Ribs recipe is part of my collaboration as brand ambassador of the National Pork Board’s “Pork Es Sabor” to celebrate Hispanic Heritage Month.
-Thank you for reading and supporting the brands that make Savoir Faire possible.
+Thank you for reading and supporting the brands that make this blog possible.

 Going through my memory to make a recipe with pork ribs, but not the barbecue we eat here in the US, but as my grandmother would have done in Caracas, this Split Pea Soup came to my mind.